Importing transactions

 description Description of the product or service on the invoice.

-total_amount Total amount of the transaction with taxes included.
-Avoid specifying both total_amount and unit_price, use either one or another.
+total_amount To be used only on transactions with taxes included.
+Represents the total amount of the transaction with taxes included.
+Avoid specifying both total_amount and unit_price (used with quantity).
+Use either one or another.
 E.g. 120.00

 quantity Number of items of the product sold.
 Defaults to 1.

 unit_price Net price for each item.
-Mandatory if total_amount isn’t specified, but avoid specifying both fields..
+Mandatory when total_amount is not specified.
 E.g. 99.00

 discount_rate The discount percentage you want to apply to the document.
 Enter to 2 decimal places, without the % sign, e.g. 10.00